Frequently Asked Questions

 When should I start to worry about a Requisition?
-Generally, your MRR order copy will be returned via Campus Mail within a week for simple unrestricted purchases.
+Generally, your MRR order copy will be returned via Campus Mail within 2 weeks for simple unrestricted purchases.
 Grant funds may take longer, as Accounting must first review and approve the requisition changes, all purchase and contract requests are reviewed have no control.
 Pre- planning and patience are appreciated.